pivotal-cf-experimental/docs-utility-scripts/docs-ops-docs/edge-documentation-playbook.md

 ## Step One: Publish Current Content From a Versioned Branch

-To move current content from `master` to a versioned branch, do the following:
+To move current content from `master` to a versioned branch:

 1. At stand-up and with @here in Slack, tell #pcf-docs and #pcf-docs-team that you are completing this playbook.
 Specifically,
 	>From this point forward until release, contribute edge content to the master branch.
 Contribute current content to the versioned branch for that release number (ex.
-2.5 content will live on the 2.5 branch).
+2.7 content will live on the 2.7 branch).

 1. Determine what the OSS branch will be called, based on what version of Cloud Foundry shipped closest to the current version of PCF.
-For example, PCF 2.5 shipped around the same time as CF 7.9, so the OSS branch is called `7.9`.
-To determine which CF version shipped closest to the release date of the current version of PCF, see the [cf-deployment release page](https://github.com/cloudfoundry/cf-deployment/releases) on GitHub.
+For example, Pivotal Platform 2.7 shipped around the same time as CF 9.3, so the OSS branch is called `9.3`.
+To determine which CF version shipped closest to the release date of the current version of Pivotal Platform, see the [cf-deployment release page](https://github.com/cloudfoundry/cf-deployment/releases) on GitHub.

 1. Change into your `docs-book-pivotalcf` repo.

 1. Check out a new branch called `CURRENT-PCF-VERSION-NUMBER` branch.
-For example, if the upcoming version of PCF is 2.7, and the current version of PCF is 2.6, the branch should be `2.6`.
+For example, if the upcoming version of Pivotal Platform is 2.7, and the current version of Pivotal Platform is 2.6, the branch should be `2.6`.
 	* `$ git checkout -b CURRENT-PCF-VERSION-NUMBER`

 1. Open the `config.yml`.